You can stop buying the pre-packaged stuff now.

 Pan fry this sausage to order, or cook it up in one batch and refrigerate or freeze it to enjoy throughout the week.

-Again, this recipe is very simple, but a few technique and ingredient notes will make a difference.
+Again, this homemade breakfast sausage recipe is very simple, but a few technique and ingredient notes will make a difference.

 - A cast-iron skillet is the ideal pan for this, because cast iron retains heat so well and cooks food evenly.
 You will also get a nice crust on the sausage.
 If cast iron is not in the cards, any good-quality stainless steel pan will do.
 Lightly oil the pan for the first batch.